-In the 1930s, pioneer skiers from the region discovered this attractive natural formation and began to visit the mountain and discover its gems.
+In the 1930s, pioneer skiers from the region discovered this attractive natural formation and began to visit the mountain and discover the potential.
 The resort was formed in the early 1950’s followed by a road that joined Esquel and La Hoya a few years later.

-With close to 9 meters of snow annually and South-facing slopes, La Hoya, Argentina enjoys a long season from June to October and relatively uncrowded slopes.
+With close to 25 feet of snow annually and South-facing slopes, La Hoya, Argentina enjoys a long season from June to October and relatively uncrowded slopes.

 From 9 A.M to 5 P.M., Esquel’s ski resort offers trails for all abilities but its most outstanding feature is the unbeatable off-piste skiing and riding, including short backcountry hikes to some of the better ski descents in Patagonia.